 Heaven is better than earth – Earthly things were cleansed with copies of heavenly

-heaven.
-We think our earthly lives are real, but wait till we get to heaven and
+awaiting us.
+We think this earthly life is real, but wait till we get to heaven and

 we will discover a reality that far exceeds this one.
 It says that the heavenly